How to join worker nodes with a custom configuration

 sudo k8s kubectl get nodes

-The output should list the worker-machine node as in a Ready state.
+The output should list the worker node in a Ready state.